msynk/BlazorResourceTimeline/README.md

 - `Options` — visual/behavioral configuration.
 - `OnSelectionChanged` — raised with the selected allocations (your own instances).
 - `OnAllocationChanged` — raised after a move/resize (editing) with the updated instance.
+- `OnContextMenu` — raised on right-click with the bar/resource/time under the pointer and the click's viewport coordinates.
 - `AriaLabel` — accessible name (default `"Resource timeline"`).
 - `LoadBatchSize` — allocations per interop call for streaming large datasets (default `10000`; `0` sends everything at once).